AdityaParadeshi/M1_Food-Ordering-System_App/Mini_Project/1_Requirements/README.md

 # 4w's and 1H

-**Who:**
+# Who:
-This food order system is application used by all customers who wants to order the food.
+- This food order system is application used by all customers who wants to order the food.

-**What:**
+# What
-Food order system is the app which helps to order the food using this app.
+- Food order system is the app which helps to order the food using this app.

-**When:**
+# When:
-This food order system can be used when the customer needs to order the food through this app.
+- This food order system can be used when the customer needs to order the food through this app.

-**Where:**
+# Where:
-This food order system can be used through the mobile app or through personal computer for purpose of ordering the food.
+- This food order system can be used through the mobile app or through personal computer for purpose of ordering the food.

-**How:**
+# How:
-This food order system is an app which is user friendly which can be accessed through the mobile by enter the choises asked in the app.
+- This food order system is an app which is user friendly which can be accessed through the mobile by enter the choises asked in the app.

 #  High Level Requirements: